ZaGrayWolf/ZaGrayWolf/README.md

-# 💫 About Me: Hi, I'm Abhuday Singh
+# 💫 Hi, I'm Abhuday
 Welcome to my GitHub!
 I'm a passionate Machine Learning Enthusiast and Software Developer focused on real-world applications of AI and ML.
 I enjoy building innovative solutions that bridge the gap between theory and practice, with a particular interest in model deployment.